 - poor judgment leading to risk-taking behavior

 - inappropriate social behavior

-same for all people.
-Some people may experience only one depressive
+not the same for all people.
+Some people may experience only one

 Relationship break ups, divorce, separation, unexpected life events,